 - Will Any Witnesses Be Allowed To Speak At My Sentencing Hearing?

-These are all questions that must be raised, thought about and debated, and then you put together your plan on how you’re going to get the best sentence possible for you so that you can protect such interests as your right to bear arms, your right to vote, your right to be free, your right to drive, your right to travel – the list goes on and on and on of all the different things that can be imposed on you in a sentencing in a criminal case in Los Angeles – whether it’s a felony or a misdemeanor.
-I’ve seen people get misdemeanors lose the right to bear arms for ten years.
-I’ve seen people get misdemeanors and go to jail for a year in the county jail.
-So, these sentencing factors are very important and the only way to really ferret it out and figure it out, what type of things you’re going to argue at a sentencing and what of things are going to be important is by sitting down with your attorney, going over what you consider all the mitigating factors step by step, being honest about your case, what evidence is going to come up against you and then letting your attorney do their job Let them put in a sentencing memorandum if it’s appropriate where they put in a written argument in about you.
-They put character letters in there.
-They argue the law relative to your case.
-They argue for mitigating things that are important to you that are going to hopefully sway the judge in your favor.
-You have to let your criminal defense attorney do that when it comes to a sentencing and you have to help arm them with all the mitigating factors that relate to you.
+So, these sentencing factors are very important and the only way to really ferret it out and figure it out, what type of things you're going to argue at a sentencing and what of things are going to be important is by sitting down with your attorney, going over what you consider all the mitigating factors step by step, being honest about your case, what evidence is going to come up against you and then letting your attorney do their job Let them put in a sentencing memorandum if it's appropriate where they put in a written argument in about you.

 That's what an effective sentencing is made for in a criminal defense case.
 Make sure you have the right attorney who knows what they're doing and is armed with all the good mitigating factors relating to you, then you're going to end up with the best result, you'll get out of the criminal justice system as fast as possible and your sentence will end up being something that's reasonable – something you can live with and something that has been defended and challenged by your criminal defense attorney with all the facts relative to you that help the judge make the right decision in your criminal case.

 For more information on Sentencing In Criminal Cases In LA County, a free initial consultation is your best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.